Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

   not a subpoint with small black square!) as the start of the range to be selected in the track and release the mouse button.
 * Move the mouse in the direction of the track.
 The color of the selected track range is changed to green.
-  Left click at the end of the wanted range.
+  Left-click at the end of the wanted range.

     ![Range in track edit mode](images/DocAdv/RangeSelected.jpg "Selected range in track edit mode")